facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.61/deployment.md

 | --- | --- |
 | `GIT_USER` | The username for a GitHub account that has commit access to this repo.
 For your own repositories, this will usually be your GitHub username.
 The specified `GIT_USER` must have push access to the repository specified in the combination of `organizationName` and `projectName`. |

-There are two more optional parameters that are set as environment variables:
+There are three more optional parameters that are set as environment variables:

 | Name | Description |
 | --- | --- |